 In September 2016, the Duchess of Cambridge (Kate Middleton) visited Carcross in the territory of Yukon, northwest Canada.
-For the visit, she decided to showcase a local designer.
+For the visit, she decided to showcase jewellery from a local designer.
 She wore Shelley Silversmith’s Ulu earrings.

 The designer has confirmed that Kate wears the large style in brass (she sells the earrings in several different sizes and metals).